theHdd4/TrinityFastAPIDjangoReact/README.md

   errors when logging in from either address.
   Set `FASTAPI_CORS_ORIGINS` to the same comma separated list so the FastAPI service accepts requests from both origins as well.
-  When exposing a public hostname also add it **and the host IP** to the `ADDITIONAL_DOMAINS` variable so Django's tenant middleware accepts both.
+  When exposing a public hostname also add it, the host IP, and `localhost` to the `ADDITIONAL_DOMAINS` variable so Django's tenant middleware accepts all three.
   Run `python create_tenant.py` again after adjusting this list if the entries were not added during the initial setup.